All Episodes

 And if he got the most votes, then it would be my expectation of Hillary Clinton to offer a gracious concession speech and pledge to work with him in order to make sure that the American people benefit from an effective government.

-And even Obama said tonight, they're not suggesting that the Russians were working or hacking into the electoral system.
+And even Obama said today, they're not suggesting that the Russians were working or hacking into the electoral system.

 They're just saying WikiLeaks exposed.

-But WikiLeaks exposure of the truth of her and Podesta and her campaign and her collusion with the media had an impact on the mindset of the American people now.
+But WikiLeaks' exposure of the truth of her and Podesta and her campaign and her collusion with the media had an impact on the mindset of the American people.

 Now, do we not want truth exposed?

-I mean, we gotta think about this here.
+I mean, we've got to think about this here.

 Did we not want sources like Deep Throat for Watergate?